Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 console.log(object1);         // { "a":1  "b":789  "c":333 }
 ```

-Here are some examples of simple functions.
+Here are some functions with arguments.

 ```javascript
 function sayHello(person) {